Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->live('http://YOUR-WEBSITE.COM/live-stream/out.m3u8');

-You can get information from multimedia streams and the video file using the following code.
+Get information from multimedia streams and video files:

 $hls = $hls->save();